Dalene Stangl: Education and career

 Stangl worked for 25 years as a faculty member at Duke University, beginning in 1992 and eventually becoming Professor of the Practice of Statistics and Public Policy and director of the Institute of Statistics and Decision Science.
 In 2017 she moved back to Carnegie Mellon University where she is now emeritus.

 Contributions

 With Don Berry, Stangl has edited books on Bayesian methods in biostatistics and on meta-analysis.

 She chaired the Section on Bayesian Statistical Science (2006) and the Committee on Women in Statistics (2011–2016) of the American Statistical Association.
 She is a founder of the annual Women in Statistics and Data Science conference.

 Recognition

 In 2002, Stangl was elected to be a Fellow of the American Statistical Association.
-In 2019, Stangl was presented with a Founders Award by the American Statistical Association.
+In 2019, Stangl was presented with the American Statistical Association Founders Award.